NVIDIA/aistore/cmd/cli/README.md

 ## Getting Started

-Run the `install.sh` script to install AIS CLI binary in your `$GOPATH/bin` directory.
+Run `make cli` in AIStore repo root directory to install AIS CLI binary in your `$GOPATH/bin` directory.
-The script also allows you to install [shell autocompletions](#ais-cli-shell-auto-complete) for AIS CLI.
+You can also install [shell autocompletions](#ais-cli-shell-autocomplete) for AIS CLI with `make cli-autocompletions`.

 > The rest of the README assumes that user's `PATH` environment variable contains `$GOPATH/bin` directory.
 > Run `export PATH=$PATH:$GOPATH/bin` if this is not the case for you.